contensis/contensis.github.io/js-src/model/entry.md

+@TODO: Copy from http when signed off and dotnet example

 # Entries
 An entry definition in the Delivery API contains a mixture of standard properties and properties that have been defined by the content type that an entry is based on.